raspberrypilearning/memory/en/step_3.md

 ## Create a colour sequence

-First, let's create a character who will display a random sequence of colours for the player to memorise.
+First, let's create a character who will display a random sequence of colours to memorise.

 + Start a new Scratch project, and delete the cat sprite so that your project is empty.
-You can find the online Scratch editor at [http://jumpto.cc/scratch-new](http://jumpto.cc/scratch-new).
+You can find the online Scratch editor [here](http://jumpto.cc/scratch-new).

-+ Choose a character and a backdrop.
-Your character doesn't have to be a person, but it needs to be able to show different colours.
++ Choose a character sprite and a backdrop.
+Your character doesn't have to be a person, but they need to be able to show different colours.

 ![screenshot](images/colour-sprite.png)

 + In your game, you'll use a different number to represent each colour:

-	+ 1 = red;
+	+ 1 = red
-	+ 2 = blue;
+	+ 2 = blue
-	+ 3 = green;
+	+ 3 = green
-	+ 4 = yellow.
+	+ 4 = yellow

 	Give your character four different coloured costumes, one for each of the four colours above.
 Make sure that your coloured costumes are in the same order as the list above.